studiozenchi/lift/README.md

 `lift build` - Generates the build in a debug mode

-`lift build release/debug` - Generates the build in a spicified mode
+`lift build release/debug` - Generates the build in a specified mode

 `lift run` - Generates the build and runs the app in the debug mode

-`lift run release/debug` - Generates the build in a spicified mode and runs the app
+`lift run release/debug` - Generates the build in a specified mode and runs the app

 `lift test` - Runs unit tests